 - Change what the product or service does

-- Change how something can combine with other products to solve a problem neither could fix on their own
+- Rethink how something can combine with other products to solve a problem neither could fix on their own

-- Change what something means to someone – by elevating its need status (think Maslow’s hierarchy of needs)
+- Lift what something means to someone – by elevating its need status (think Maslow’s hierarchy of needs)

-- Change how people can interact with the brand – and what happens when they do
+- Adjust how people can interact with the brand – and what happens when they do

-- Change what the customer controls – for the better
+- Intensify what the customer controls – for the better

-- Change the basis for decision making, so that it’s easier, faster, more valuable and feels more personal
+- Accelerate decision making by making it easier, faster, more valuable and/or more personal

 The messages in B2B settings in particular can be confusing for brands looking to deliver solutions to unmet customer needs.
 When Thomas Steenburgh and Michael Ahearne looked at the challenges companies faced in bringing new products to market, they found it placed particular pressures on sales teams.